Young Women of Toledo Summer Program

-Our Builders will have the opportunity to learn and hone creative and vocational STEAM skills with support from local STEM groups, Mentors, Women in Construction, Manufacturing, Engineering, Arts, and women’s Architects.
-Integrating Mentor’s technical skills and support, we believe Girls Hub will equip our Builders with the empowerment and tools to build the space they want to see.
+In 2022, our Summer program had over 12+ girls and young women be a part of our 'Seat at the Table' project.
+Our Builders had the opportunity to learn and hone creative and vocational STEAM skills with support from local STEM groups, Mentors, Women in Construction, Manufacturing, Engineering, Arts, and women’s Architects.
+Integrating Mentor’s technical skills and support, we believe Girls Hub helps equip our Builders with the empowerment and tools to build the space they want to see.

-Why Girls Hub: According to census.gov (2021), Women are nearly half of the United States workforce but only 27% of STEAM workers and 10.3% of construction jobs are held by women.
-We know women are underrepresentation in STEAM and the trades.
-These are problems of access, support, culture, and inclusion.
-Other than teaching our Builders how to use tools, build real-world projects, and expose our youth to the STEAM field, this project also will teach about representation, power, and social change.
+According to census.gov (2021), Women are nearly half of the United States workforce but only 27% of STEAM workers and 10.3% of construction jobs are held by women.

 Women of Toledo is located on the 3rd Floor of the historic Secor Building in the heart of Downtown Toledo.
 A former school space for the Horizon Science Academy, we took over the space in 2017.
 Since then, with the support from the Secor building management, Zaleski Development we have been patching and painting the walls, refinishing the floor, built out four different spaces which include:

-A meeting room with a projector, whiteboards, and seats 14-18 people depending on the activity.
+A meeting room with a projector, whiteboards, and seats up to 18 people depending on the activity.

 An open 1500-square-foot common space dedicated to woodworking and carpentry area.